 You may see blood on objects that she has been chewing on.
 If you were to then look inside of her mouth, you may see she has swollen gums.

 All of this is normal.

 Make sure that she has a large assortment of items to chew on.
 Purchase chew toys with plenty of nubs and ridges on them, and also a variety of hard and soft toys.

 ©Photo Courtesy of Andrew Gibki and "Monty"

-I also love rawhide and cow hooves for my puppies and adult Goldens.
+I also love cow hooves for my puppies and adult Goldens.

 You can purchase various toys specifically for teething, and some of those can even be frozen.

 Personally, I take old rags, wet them down, and knot them in several places.
 Then I throw several of them into the freezer.

 When she is finished chewing on one, I rinse it out and refreeze it for later use.

 Make sure you are watching her when she chews on these, as she may eventually be able to shred the rag, in which case you will need to throw it out.